Custom roles and add-ons

 Communication center dashboards can be shared with specific users or roles from the Share Dashboard page.

-The users that you share a dashboard with can view, copy, and mark it as a favorite, but they are not able to edit or share it.
+The users that you share a dashboard with can view, copy, and star it, but they are not able to edit or share it.
 They also cannot access components of the dashboard that they don't otherwise have permission to access.
 To delegate the management of a dashboard, you can assign another user as its owner.

 For more information about dashboard ownership and sharing, see Manage and share dashboards.